-The number of audits undertaken and the number of fines and breaches reported are used to monitor compliance with both thel Code of Practice and external licence conditions.
+The number of audits undertaken and the number of fines and breaches reported are used to monitor compliance with both Codes of Practice and external licence conditions.
 Forests NSW undertakes routine monitoring for compliance and orders corrective action by contractors where necessary.
+These are registered and tracked through the Non-Conformance and Improvement System

 The number of compliance check sheets completed by Forests NSW staff is proportional to the number of harvesting operations during the year, and also depends on the type and duration of each harvesting operation as checks are undertaken every two weeks of each operation.
-The number of detected incidents is reported as compared with potential incidents, providing us with a compliance rate.
-Each compliance check sheet covers 85 potential noncompliance incidents.